tarikceric/algo-data-pipeline/README.md

 # algo-data-pipeline

-A data ETL pipeline that loads Algorand DEX data into a data warehouse at a set interval, in order to power a Metabase dashboard.
+A data ETL pipeline that loads Algorand DEX data into a data warehouse at a set interval, and powers a Metabase dashboard.
 Inspiration from [bitcoin monitor project](https://startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/).

 # Overview
 ![Screenshot](https://github.com/tarikceric/algo-data-pipeline/blob/main/images/pipeline-arch.png)

 1. Data is pulled from the [Vestige API](https://free-api.vestige.fi/providers) and loaded into the warehouse via [exchange_etl.py](https://github.com/tarikceric/algo-data-pipeline/blob/main/src/algopipeline/exchange_etl.py)
-2. Docker containers are used for Postgres database and Metabase dashboard
+2. Docker containers are used for the Postgres database and Metabase dashboard
     - warehouse connection credentials are stored as env variables within the docker compose definition
 3. The ETL script is scheduled to run every 5 minutes via a cron job
 4. Production: Data pipelines and dashboards are ran as containers on an EC2 Instance